suborbital/reactr/docs/wasm.md

 fmt.Println(string(res.([]byte)))
 ```

-By default, Reactr uses the Wasmer runtime internally, but supports the Wasmtime runtime as well.
+By default, Reactr uses the Wasmer runtime internally, but supports the Wasmtime and WasmEdge runtime as well.
 Pass `-tags wasmtime` to any `go` command to use Wasmtime.
 Wasmtime is not yet supported on ARM.
+Pass `-tags wasmedge` to any `go` command to use WasmEdge.

 And that's it!
 You can schedule Wasm jobs as normal, and Wasm environments will be managed automatically to run your jobs.